Hunters Care Home

 Cherry Tree Lane , Cirencester , GL7 5DT Map View

-At Hunters Care Centre, we provide a range of accommodation and services for older people in need of support, from independent living to 24-hour nursing.
+At Hunters Care Home, we provide a range of accommodation and services for older people in need of support, from independent living to 24-hour nursing.
 We also provide specialist support for individuals living with dementia in our bespoke Memory Lane Community.
-Hunters is proud to be one of the first homes to be accredited as part of Barchester’s 10-60-06 Dementia Care Programme, reflecting the enhanced level of dementia care and improved quality of life experience by residents here at Hunters.
+We have also recently invested in a 'Magic Table', a interactive light projector designed to support people living with dementia.

 All of our independent living properties are self-contained and residents have the option of taking advantage of the additional care and support services available in the main home, such as meals and group activities.

 Hunters have been approved by the Cinnamon Trust, the national charity for the elderly, those terminally ill and their pets.
 This means we have been acknowledged by this charity as a pet-friendly home.
 We have strong links with and regular visits from a local Pets as Therapy dog, Zoolab and Walks with Hawks, all of which residents thoroughly enjoy and get a huge amount of satisfaction from.

 Our home is a former country manor house in a stunning position on the Fosse Way on the outskirts of Cirencester.
 Residents can enjoy the local amenities of Cirencester and the surrounding Cotswolds countryside, whilst also being easily accessible from the M5 and M4.
 We welcome visitors at any time, so please feel free to pop in or give us a call.

 Read our brochure

 for more information on how we’re here to help you and your loved one.